wolframroesler/afl-demo/README.md

 $ make
 ```

-### Run The Fuzz Test
+### Run The Fuzzer

 ```sh
 $ cd afl-demo/aflbuild
 $ /path/to/afl/afl-2.49b/afl-fuzz -i ../testcases -o ../findings ./afldemo
 ```

-Or, when using this demonstration project, use the provided shell script that builds the instrumented test program and runs the fuzz tester.
+Or, when using this demonstration project, use the provided shell script that builds the instrumented executable and runs the fuzzer.
 Edit `fuzz.sh` first and set variable `AFL` to the directory in which you built AFL.

 ```sh
 $ cd afl-demo
 $ ./fuzz.sh
 ```

-### Evaluating Test Results
+### Evaluating The Fuzzer Results

-Let the fuzz tester run until it found one or more crashes.
-Find the input that made the program crash in the `findings/crashes` directory.
+Let the fuzzer run until it finds one or more crashes, then terminate it with ^C.

+You find the input that made the program crash in the `findings/crashes` directory.
 Debug and fix your program until it processes the input cleanly (it may be a good idea to add AFL's findings to your suite of unit tests).
-Repeat until no more crashes are foud.
+Repeat until no more crashes are found (`rm -fr findings` for a fresh start).

 ## Resources